Cuesta College, San Luis Obispo, CA

 Correct answer (highlight to unhide): (B)

-Snell's law relates the indices of refraction with the incident and transmitted angles:
+Snell's law relates the indices of refraction with the incident and transmitted angles, where medium 1 is Plexiglas®, and medium 2 is oil:

 and the indices of refraction for both materials related to the speed of light through them: